 Furthermore, the education department offers a special Japanese Language education course for students studying to become Japanese Language teachers or Japanese Language specialists.

-(3) Total Numbers of Accepted International Students and numbers of Students for Japanese Language and Culture Study Program for the past 3 years
+③ Total Number of Accepted International Students and number of Students for Japanese Language and Culture Study Program for the past 3 years

 Hiroshima City and Higashi-Hiroshima City are located in the Southern region of Hiroshima Prefecture.
 Both have direct access to the Seto Inland Sea, a mild climate, and are famous for their seaweed and oysters.
 The mountain area of northern Hiroshima Prefecture is famous for the traditional entertainment known as Kagura.
 One can also find many ruins of ‘Tatara (ironworks)’ in this area.